- Department of the Chief Minister

 The project commenced in January 2017 and will conclude on 31 December 2024.

 - Leckning, B., Robinson, G., Guthridge, S., & He, V. (2019).
 Exploring risk profiles of young people with self-harm hospital admissions in the Northern Territory

-- Vincent, H., Guthridge, S., & Leckning, S. (2019).
+- He.
+V., Guthridge, S., & Leckning, S. (2019).
 From Birth to Five: A multiagency data-linkage study to inform a public health response to child protection in the Northern Territory.

-- Vincent, H., Guthridge, S., & Leckning, S. (2019).
+- He.
+V., Guthridge, S., & Leckning, S. (2019).
 Protection and Justice: A study of the crossover of Northern Territory children between two services.